Monday, 14 November 2022

 I met with a few cars coming down the hill, and they gave way to me on the slightly narrow road.
 They seemed to give that knowing smile, that said, "I know what you're here for....and boy are you in for a treat"!

 The mountain passes of the Lake District are very well known.
-The local pass, Kirkstone Pass is known for its spectacular vistas across the open valley as you go up to the summit, pub by the same name.
+The local pass, Kirkstone Pass is known for its spectacular vistas across the open valley as you go up to the summit, site of the pub by the same name.

 Among club cyclists, real bragging rights are earned by taking this back route to the Kirkstone Inn - The Struggle.
-So any self-respecting cyclist on a visit to the Lake District has got to try, if only once, the Hardknott-Wrynose duo, maybe Honister Pass too, but definitely The Struggle given its proximity to the most popular zone right in the heart of the national park, Ambleside.
+So any self-respecting cyclist on a visit to the Lake District has got to try, if only once, the Hardknott-Wrynose duo, maybe Honister Pass too, and definitely The Struggle given its proximity to Ambleside, the most popular zone of the Lake District national park.

 Thus, local residents are accustomed to seeing streams of fit-looking cyclists on lean mean machines on their quest to conquer The Struggle.
 These Lycra louts form part of the wallpaper in this locality.